Tonyliu2ca/Mac-Admin-Scripts/mk3MacInstallerMultiDisks/readme.md

 * macOS Installer app can be from:
     1. Current Mac local drive
     2. network share, like image$, but very slow
-    3. A CTS USB flash drive, which has the macOS installer you want
+    3. Another USB flash drive, which has the macOS installer you want

 -----------------------------
 Steps: